BristolVisualPFT/3D_Data_Acquisition_Registration_Using_Kinects/README.md

 The system methodology has been described in our paper [1].
 But, if you have any question or suggestion, please feel free to contact me by my email vahid [dot] soleimani [at] bristol [dot] ac [uk].

-##Paper and Referencing
+##Published Paper
-If you use this code in any form for your research, kindly cite the following paper.
+If you use any form of this source code, kindly cite the following paper.

 [1] V. Soleimani, M. Mirmehdi, D.Damen, S. Hannuna, M. Camplani, "3D Data Acquisition and Registration Using Two Opposing Kinects", International Conference on 3D Vision, Stanford, USA, October 2016.